awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-dead-letter-queue.md

 A *dead\-letter queue* is a queue that one or more source queues can use for messages that are not consumed successfully\.
 For more information, see [Amazon SQS dead\-letter queues](sqs-dead-letter-queues.md)\.

 Amazon SQS does *not* create the dead\-letter queue automatically\.
-You must first create the queue before using it as a dead\-letter queue\.\.
+You must first create the queue before using it as a dead\-letter queue\.

 The dead\-letter queue of a FIFO queue must also be a FIFO queue\.
 Similarly, the dead\-letter queue of a standard queue must also be a standard queue\.